apache/dolphinscheduler/docs/docs/en/guide/installation/kubernetes.md

 6. Run a DolphinScheduler release in Kubernetes (See **Install DolphinScheduler**).

-7. Add a MySQL or Oracle datasource in `Datasource manage`.
+7. Add a MySQL or Oracle datasource in `DataSource manage`.

 ### How to Support Python 2 pip and Custom requirements.txt?